tr7zw/EntityCulling/README.md

 <br>![Known Issues](https://tr7zw.github.io/uikit/headlines/medium/Known%20Issues.png)

-Client-side entities—commonly used by magic mods for animations—may not behave as expected.
+Client-side entities, commonly used by magic mods for animations, may not behave as expected.
 Whitelist the relevant entities via the config screen for tick culling and/or entity culling.

 You’ll also need to whitelist block entities that render well beyond their normal bounds.
 Examples include the vanilla beacon, pulleys from Create, and certain Botania blocks.